S. Rajandram: Career

 After finishing education Rajandram and his school friend S. Mahadevan joined Beer and Co. as guarantee brokers.
 Rajandram was appointed assistant general manager of the company after it was taken over by Dodge and Seymour in 1935.
 He became general manager three years later.

 After the company ceased trading in Ceylon Rajandram and Mahadavan established several businesses to take over its client base: Mahadavans Limited, Rajandram Limited, Stirling Products and Maharaja Distribution.
 The Maharaja building in Banshall Street, Colombo was completed in 1953.
-After Mahadavan died in December 1957 Rajandram took over the management of their three companies (Mahadavans Limited, Rajandram Limited and Maharaja Distributors Limiedt).
+After Mahadavan died in December 1957 Rajandram took over the management of their three companies (Mahadavans Limited, Rajandram Limited and Maharaja Distributors Limited).

 The Ceylonese government restricted imports into the country in 1959.
 Rajandram established several factories to fill the vacuum caused by the restriction: Parker Quick Ink, Ponds Cosmetic, Chemway and S. Lon PVC).
 These companies were the forerunners of the modern Maharaja Organisation.

 Rajandram was a founder member of the Hindu Educational Society and a trustee of the Maharaja Trust.
 He died on 12 September 1965.
 After his death, his sons R. Rajamahendran and Rajandram Maharaja took over the business leadership and administration in 1966.